 As a committee member, you will have the opportunity to review and evaluate scientists’ applications, arrange meeting schedules, as well as liaise with scientists, Members of Parliament, and Senators.

-The committee shapes the content of the conference by coordinating the call for panel proposals, reviewing and evaluating the panel proposals based on the established criteria, liaising with panel organizers, and coordinating the organization of the panels and their delivery according to conference objectives.
+The committee coordinates the content of the conference by coordinating the call for panel proposals, liaising with panel organizers and coordinating the organization of the panels, and the delivery of these sessions at the conference to meet conference objectives.

-The evaluation committee will assist with designing, distributing, and analyzing a survey to assess the conference according to its goals and objectives.
-A report will be produced based on the results with a summary and recommendations for future conferences.
+The committee will assist with designing, distributing, and analyzing a survey to assess the conference according to its goals and objectives.
+This committee will produce a report based on the survey results with a summary and recommendations for future conferences.